mattmakai/fullstackpython.com/source/content/pages/02-learning-programming/05-vim.markdown

   [vim package](https://launchpad.net/ubuntu/+source/vim) with
   ``sudo apt-get install vim``.

+* If you're using PyCharm as your IDE you won't need to install Vim as a separate text editor - instead use the [IdeaVim](https://plugins.jetbrains.com/plugin/164) PyCharm plugin to get Vim keybindings, visual/insert mode, configuration with ~/.ideavimrc and other Vim emulation features.

 ## Vimrc resources
 These are a few resources for learning how to structure a .vimrc file.
 I